anton-kachur/JavaCalculator/README.md

 Among basic operations also are: % - remainder division op., ^ - pow op.
 Also, the functional consists of a numerator of integrals and areas of some figures (square, rectangle, triangle, circle).

+## Navigation
+Project now consists of 2 branches - "master" and "CalculatorWithInterface" i.e. console and GUI version of it.

 ## How to use it
 1. Download .zip file with Java code and open it in IntellijIdea or some other IDE.